sam-doomguy/documentation-api/ServiceRules.md

 - [Get Service Rules Mapping](#get-service-rules-mapping)

 ## Get Service Rules Mapping
-A POST request to this endpoint allows you to retrieve a list of rules mapped to each service and their underlying attributes.
+A GET request to this endpoint allows you to retrieve a list of rules mapped to each service and their underlying attributes.

 ##### Endpoints:

-`POST /services`
+`GET /services`

 ##### Parameters
 This end point takes no parameters.